kae3g/aws-eks-alpine-nix/REPOSITORY_REWRITE.md

 precision.*

 ## File 2: ursa/README.md
-# URSA: Understandable Reproducible Assembly
+# 🌙 A Digital Garden of Infinite Possibilities
 ## The Foundation of Transparent Infrastructure

 ## What is URSA?